DerGuru/The-Resonant/New Chapters/Part4/P4-11_Building_Legacy.md

-# Ch.
+ï»¿# Ch.
 11 - "That requires more than good intentions"

 Return to the warehouse felt like stepping back into a life that had happened to someone else.